hasaankhan175/Taxi_Fare_Pred/README.md

 # 🚕 Taxi Fare EDA & Prediction

-This project focuses on Exploratory Data Analysis (EDA) and Fare Prediction for New York City taxi rides using a real-world dataset.
+This project focuses on Exploratory Data Analysis (EDA) and Fare Prediction for taxi rides using a real-world dataset.
 The goal is to uncover patterns from historical data and build a predictive model to estimate taxi fares based on key trip features.

 ---